dart-lang/language/working/augmentation-libraries/feature-specification.md

 ### Augmenting constructors

 Constructors are (as always) more complex.
+A constructor marked `augment` may:

+- Add or replace the body of the existing constructor with a new body.
+  - If the augmenting constructor has no explicit body (terminates with a `;`), then the original is left in place.
+  - In the augmenting constructor's body, an `augmented()` call invokes the original constructor's body.
+Unlike regular function augmentations, you do not pass parameters explicitly.
+All of the same parameters are in scope in the augmented body as the augmenting body.
+    - If a parameter variable is overwritten prior to calling `augmented()`, the augmented body will see the updated value.
+All references to the parameter in the augmented and augmenting bodies refer to the exact same variable.
+- Add initializers to the initializer list.
-A constructor marked `augment` replaces the body of the existing constructor with its body.
-If the augmenting constructor has any initializers, they are appended to the original constructor's initializers, but before any original super initializer or original redirecting initializer if there is one.
+  - These are appended to the original constructor's initializers, but before any super initializer or redirecting initializer (if present).

-In the augmenting constructor's body, an `augmented()` call invokes the original constructor's body.

 It is a compile-time error if: